 I start by inspecting the wheel and tire that made contact with the curb, usually the right front tire in the United States.
 When it comes to tire construction the tread is stronger than the side wall and much thicker.

-Often you will see chunks taken out of the side wall of the tire on top of any wheel damage.
+Often you will see chunks taken out of the side wall of the tire on top of any wheel damage, usually found on the edge out towards the sealing bead.
 This kind of damage should be repaired or at least inspected immediately.
 If the wheel and tire look okay or only have minor damage such as scuffs the next step would be to drive the car.

 On this diagnostic road-test we can make an attempt at determining if the wheel